 - I Gave My Word: He originally sent Cochise on a Snipe Hunt in order to discourage him from trying to join the gang, but Cochise got the proverbial "snipe", proving his skills were Warrior material in the process.

 - Last Stand: Even when the Rogues and the Gramercy Riffs gang up on him and beat him to death, Cleon manages to put up a fight before finally getting overwhelmed.

 - Pre-Mortem One-Liner: Gives a pretty damn good one to Virgil before finally burning him to death with a molotov cocktail.Virgil: Fuh-Fuck you copperhead.
 I'm the boss.
 You wuz nothin'... you wuz nothin' before me.
 Nothin'.Cleon: Open your eyes mothafucka, you ain't nothin' but ashes.

 - The Scapegoat: He's killed by the Riffs after Luther claims Cleon was the one who shot Cyrus.

-- Braids, Beads and Buckskins: Dresses with a tribal vibe, including feather earrings and turquoise beads.
+- Braids, Beads and Buckskins: Dresses with a tribal vibe, including feather earrings, turquoise beads and boots with fringes.

 - Distracted by the Sexy: Alongside Vermin when they come across the Lizzies.